Mazurevitz/face-recognition-docs/wojciech-mazur-markdown.md

 #### Artificial neural networks

-Inspired by the biological nervous system and the way it works.
-This solution aims to solve non-linear problems.
-Artificial neural networks are in fact an interconnected web of so-called neurons.
-Each of the neurons performs little operations that adjusts weights, so that desired output is shown.
-Training is often accomplished by feeding the neural network with patterns
+> Inspired by the biological nervous system and the way it works.
+This
+> solution aims to solve non-linear problems.
+Artificial neural networks
+> are in fact an interconnected web of so-called neurons.
+Each of the
+> neurons performs little operations that adjusts weights, so that
+> desired output is shown.
+Training is often accomplished by feeding the
+> neural network with patterns

 #### Fuzzy logic

-This is an approach mimicking human knowledge, that is naturally imprecise.
+> This is an approach mimicking human knowledge, that is naturally
+> imprecise.
 It introduces concept of partial truth and false.
+That is
-That is due to the fact that most of the human body properties are nonlinear and trimming them down to linear solutions makes them often impossible to achieve high accuracy \[18\].
-This method is often incorporated as a part of recognition process with other methods.
-For example, fuzzy k-nearest neighbor classification to find suitable scatter matrices.
+> due to the fact that most of the human body properties are nonlinear
+> and trimming them down to linear solutions makes them often impossible
+> to achieve high accuracy \[18\].
+This method is often incorporated as
+> a part of recognition process with other methods.
+For example, fuzzy
+> k-nearest neighbor classification to find suitable scatter matrices.

+#### Genetic algorithms

+> Genetic algorithm approaches derive its ide from natural evolution.
+It
+> is based on inheritance, mutation, natural selection, recombination,
+> where goal is to select fittest solution.
+It is randomized, but also
+> directed.
+>
+> Some terms are needed for further explanation to understand basics of
+> those solutions.
+Chromosomes are set of genes, and gene contains part
+> of the solution.
+Fitness describes closeness to solution, and its
+> function assign fitness value to individual.
+Mutation is a change in
+> random gene, crossover is an operation to create new chromosomes for
+> offspring, the better they are, the better chance of "surviving" they
+> have \[19\].
+>
+> Solutions can be found where GA solutions are mixed with other
+> approaches, for example systems where principal component analysis is
+> used for feature extraction and Genetic Algorithm to recognize \[19\].

 Requirements and tools
 =======================